andrrew-c/sports-scraping/README.md

 ## Author: Andrew Craik

+# Note (2019-09-07)

+Please be aware that William Hill updated their website and my original code no longer worked.
+I'm currently developing a branch which will make the original code work.
+The updated are currently being tested and I should have the new, working, merged with the master branch soon.

 # Purpose

 This project started in 2017.
 I started this originally because I was interested in the live, in game, betting provided by online sites, such as William Hill.
 I tried to find a way to download the data (badly) using Excel and VBA and got nowhere.
 Later on, with some more experience with Python I have been able to get the project to run, using football data only.